 Use these techniques when styling your hair and doing the curly girl method.
 Remove the towel and gently swipe gel or curling custard over your hair using praying hands.
-Praying hands means keeping your palms flat and gently going over the surface of the hair to distribute product.
+Praying hands means keeping your palms flat and gently going over the hair’s surface to distribute product.
 Scrunch this in and get ready to diffuse.
 You can layer different gels or use one or two products together.

 Drying your hair and how to diffuse.

-One of the best ways to dry your curls is to let them dry naturally, this is healthy and non drying.
+One of the best ways to dry your curls is to let them dry naturally; this is healthy and non-drying.
 This is however not practical for everyone and for some with hair that is not as curly it may not work as well.

 Try both leaving your hair to dry and diffusing and see what works for you.
 For wavy girls diffusing can help create a bigger curl with more volume.

-Diffusing works better for me also, I use a diffuser to dry my hair promoting its natural wave and lift it from the root.
+Diffusing works better for me.
+Also, I use a diffuser to dry my hair promoting its natural wave and lift it from the root.
 Thick wavy hair can need some support whilst drying and diffusing on a low speed and low heat can help.

-For extra root lift you can clip up your roots with small metal hair clips while it dries.
+For extra root lift, you can clip up your roots with small metal hair clips while it dries.